 Only Active members of the TSNO shall be entitled to hold office.

-Candidates for the office of President-elect shall have served on the TSNO Executive Committee.
+Candidates for the office of President-elect shall have served on the TSNO Board of Directors.

 Candidates for the office of Director to the National Association of School Nurses shall have served on the TSNO Executive Committee, and must have been a NASN member for the two previous years.